 Other media used in a course in conjunction with any of the technologies listed in the paragraph above.

-The definition of “distance education does not include correspondence education.
+The definition of “distance education” does not include correspondence education.

 Accessible means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with substantially equivalent ease of use.
-The person with a disability must be able to obtain the information as fully, equally and independently as a person without a disability.
+The person with a disability must be able to obtain the information as fully, equally, and independently as a person without a disability.
 Although this might not result in identical ease of use compared to that of persons without disabilities, it still must ensure equal opportunity to the educational benefits and opportunities afforded by the technology and equal treatment in the use of such technology.

 Course Modality Approval